 The RSSI is implemented as a successive compression log amp following the baseband (BB) channel filtering.
 The log amp achieves ±3 dB log linearity.
 It also doubles as a limiter to convert the signal-to-digital levels for the FSK demodulator.
-The offset correction circuit uses the BBOS\CLK\DIVIDE bits (R3\DB[4:5]), which must be set between 1 MHz and 2 MHz.
+The offset correction circuit uses the BBOS_CLK_DIVIDE bits (R3_DB[4:5]); set these bits between 1 MHz and 2 MHz.
 The RSSI level is converted for user readback and for digitally controlled AGC by an 80-level (7-bit) flash ADC.
 This level can be converted to input power in dBm.
 By default, the AGC is on when powered up in receive mode.

-Figure 45.
+Figure 46.
 RSSI Block Diagram